Skip to content

 is_error

-A predicate function that takes a single argument (the response) and returns TRUE or FALSE indicating whether or not an R error should signalled.
+A predicate function that takes a single argument (the response) and returns TRUE or FALSE indicating whether or not an R error should be signalled.

 body